sisoe24/hammerspoon-vscode/README.md

 ### 1.3.1.
 Notes

-- Reloading the Hammerspoon configuration can also be accessed via a button in the Editor Toolbar.
+- `Hammerspoon: Reload Hammerspoon configuration` command can be executed via a button in the Editor Toolbar.

   ![HsReload](images/hsReload.gif)

-- The Spoon template will be created in the `Hammerspoon: Spoons: Path` configuration value which defaults to `.hammerspoon/Spoons`.
+- The Spoon template will get created in the `Hammerspoon: Spoons: Path` configuration value which defaults to `.hammerspoon/Spoons`.
-- When generating documentation for the Spoon, editor current active file must be a `init.lua`.
+- When generating documentation for the Spoon, the editor's current active file must be a `init.lua`.

 ## 1.4.
 Extension settings

 - `Spoons: Extra Documentation` - `hammerspoon.spoon.extraDocumentation`

-  In order to generate the extra documentation (HTML/Markdown), you need to have access to the Hammerspoon source code repository with its python dependency.
+  To generate the extra documentation (HTML/Markdown), you need to have access to the Hammerspoon source code repository with its python dependency.

   From Hammerspoon official [documentation](https://github.com/Hammerspoon/hammerspoon/blob/master/SPOONS.md#generating):